-‘Can’t mislead everyone, all the time’: Congress on BJP manifesto
+'No mention of jobs, employment': Congress trashes BJP manifesto

 New Delhi, Apr 08: Congress took a dig at BJP's manifesto saying the latter failed to mention about employment and jobs in its Sankalp Patra.

-"This is not a 'Sankalp Patra', this is a jhansa patra (a deluded manifesto), " Congress spokesperson Randeep Surjewala said while addressing a press congference.
+"This is not a 'Sankalp Patra', this is a jhansa patra (a deluded manifesto), " Congress spokesperson Randeep Surjewala said while addressing a press conference.

 "We have found 11 lies from the manifesto that the BJP has announced today.
 Neither of the Union ministers who spoke today mentioned these words: Unemployment, demonetisation, GST, black money or corruption," he added.